content-left-bg.png

 Through access to different styles of learning more suited to their individual needs, students are provided with quality experiences to help develop academic and living skills important to their independence and social development in the school setting and within the wider community.
 This in turn offers important opportunity to members of the whole school community to value difference and celebrate diversity, through developing the values of understanding, tolerance and acceptance that can be carried with them throughout their lives.

-Students are supported in class when necessary, through modified curriculum and Teacher Aide support, enabling them to be with their same age peers and to enjoy the same learning experiences alongside them, with adjusted expectations of outcomes corresponding to their individual ability.
+Students are supported in class when necessary, through modified curriculum and support, enabling them to be with their same age peers and to enjoy the same learning experiences alongside them, with adjusted expectations of outcomes corresponding to their individual ability.

-At Bucasia we recognise that relationships are more likely when children spend time together, over extended periods of time, in shared activities, with support for this to happen.
+At Bucasia, we recognise that relationships are more likely when children spend time together, over extended periods of time, in shared activities, with support for this to happen.

 To achieve academic, communication, social, work, emotional, leisure and home skills of students, programs sometimes extend outside of school to include community access, these programs are linked to the curriculum.